Introduction to Linkedin Website

 Being Professional is the word!
-Professionalism defines your attitude, etiquettes towards work.
+Professionalism defines your attitude, etiquette towards work.
 The work you put up defines the type of person you are.
 It defines you and your character.
 Be Alert!
-Sometimes while updating and upgrading our profiles we ourselves make some very generic mistakes which can mislead us.
-The LinkedIn website is that platform which can leverage the right job for your most desired skillsets.
+Sometimes while updating and upgrading our profiles we ourselves make some very generic mistakes that can mislead us.
+The LinkedIn website is that platform that can leverage the right job for your most desired skillsets.
 But do you know how to update your profile in such a manner that you are the most appealing to the employer?
-Here are some 5 critical sections that need to be uploaded to help you in your job search.
-Please make a note of:

 An employer who visits your profile and the profiles of similar folk, what mere differences he finds is very important.
 What are those key skills that help him to differentiate you from the rest?
 This is where he points out the main differences and selects the profile and the personality he is interested in.

-Here we list down some embarrassing mistakes one should avoid on such a professional networking site which might mislead you:
+Here we list down some embarrassing mistakes one should avoid such a professional networking site that might mislead you:

-- We sometimes do not accept requests of people who we might just have known in a meeting or might be a stranger :
+- We sometimes do not accept requests of people who we might just have known in a meeting or might be a strange.

 - Avoid treating the networking site as a dating site: Sending generic connection requests can be a big mistake.
 Sending default connection requests to people you do not know or have known just at a meeting might seem very unprofessional.